Bisonai/orakl/docs/v0.1/prepayment.md

 ### Other functions

-Prepayment supports many other helpful functions.
+`Prepayment` smart contract supports many other auxiliaty functions.
 In this document, we describe some of them:

 * [Transfer account ownership](#transfer-account-ownership)